Air Quality, Greenhouse Gas Emissions Reduction and Energy Efficiency

 Utility Electric or High-Line Power for Drilling Rigs

-Through our Current Power business, we provide in-house electrical engineering, control system automation and installation services to connect drilling rigs to utility electrical lines.
-This capability enables our customers to use utility power, instead of natural gas or diesel fuel, to power their drilling operations.
+Through our Current Power business within Drilling Services, we provide in-house electrical engineering, control system automation and installation services to connect drilling rigs to utility electrical lines.
+This capability enables our customers to use utility power, instead of natural gas or diesel fuel, to power their drilling operations. we also offer utility power equipment and services for use in industry outside of Patterson-UTI’s drilling rigs.

 Using utility power is an optimal power solution on our drilling rigs as it minimizes emission impacts at the wellsite.
 We have used this technology to connect rigs to utility power in the Permian and Mid-Con basins and expect the use of utility power to continue to increase due to customer demand.